codee-com/open-catalog/Deprecated/RMK003/README.md

 # RMK003: potential temporary variable for the loop which might be privatizable, thus enabling the loop parallelization

+> [!WARNING]
+> This check was deprecated due to the lack of actionable guidance and examples.

 ### Issue

 Loop is a potential parallelization opportunity if it can be confirmed that